niraljain7/devnex/README.md

   - cd library-management
   - docker-compose up --build

-Swagger is accessible at - http://localhost:8000/swagger/
+Swagger will be accessible at - /swagger/

 A postman collection with all requests and samples is added to the repo.